 Two foods that you want to avoid until the baby is 12 months are honey and shellfish.

 At 12 months old, your baby has already explored most foods, and he is feeding himself by picking foods up or using a spoon.
 At this point, your baby can eat everything, including honey and shellfish.

 He can also start drinking cow’s milk or a milk alternative of your choice.
 I think that coconut milk is an excellent choice because it contains lauric acid, which is also found heavily in mother’s breast milk.
 Some other cow’s milk alternatives that are great for children with a milk allergy or can be offered along with cow’s milk include almond milk and goat milk.

 At this point in your baby’s diet, he can also drink as much water as he wants.
-I recommend avoiding or limiting juice for your baby.
-Many people ask “is juice healthy?” and the truth is that many juices that are marketed for children contain a ton of sugars and calories.
-If you are going to offer juice to your child, go for small amounts of antioxidant-rich fruit juices and vegetable-based juices.
+I recommend avoiding juice for your baby.
+Many people ask, “Is juice healthy?” and the truth is that many juices that are marketed for children contain a ton of sugars and calories.

 Baby Nutrition Chart

 Birth to 6 months:

 Start at one feeding per day and then move on to two feedings.